Flexible Bayesian Nonlinear Model Configuration: Further Applications

-We compare the results of BGNLM with the one for the Bayesian logic regression model in \citet{hubin2018novel}.
+For BGNLM, we set $\mathcal{G} = \{\text{sigmoid}(x)\,\text{gauss}(x),\text{tanh}(x)$, $\text{atan}(x),\text{sin}(x),\text{cos}(x)\}$, with a uniform $P_\mathcal{G}$.
+We also use $a = e^{-\log n}$, $D = 4$, $L = 40$, and $Q = 40$.
+We compare the results of BGNLM with those for the Bayesian logic regression model in \citeA{hubin2018novel}.
 The latter model differs from the current one in that the model prior is different.
-For a given logical tree (which is the only allowed feature form) we use $a^{c(L_j)} = (N(s_j))^{-1} \; , \quad s_j\leq C_{max}$, where $N(s_j)=\binom{m}{s_j}\ 2^{2s_j-2}$. $Q$ and priors for the model parameters are the same as defined in the BGNLM model.
+For a given logical tree (which is the only allowed feature form), we use $a^{c(L_j)} = (N(s_j))^{-1} \; , \quad s_j\leq C_{max}$, where $N(s)=\binom{m}{s}\ 2^{2s-2}$. $Q$ and priors for the model parameters are the same as defined in the BGNLM model.
 All algorithms were run on 32 threads until the same number of models were visited after the last change of the model space.
 In particular, in each of the threads, the algorithms were run until $20\,000$ unique models were obtained after the last population of models had been generated at iteration $15\,000$.
-Specification of the Bayesian Logic Regression model corresponds exactly to the one used in simulation Scenario 6 in \citet{hubin2018novel}.
+Specification of the Bayesian Logic Regression model corresponds exactly to the one used in simulation Scenario 6 in \citeA{hubin2018novel}.
 In this example, a detected feature is only counted as a true positive if it exactly coincides with a feature of the data generating model.
 The results are summarized in Table~\ref{simres}.
 Detection in this example corresponds to the features having marginal inclusion probabilities above $0.5$ after the search is completed.

 GMJMCMC performed exceptionally well for fitting this BGNLM.
-The original GMJMCMC algorithm for fitting Bayesian Logic Regression (BLRM) in this case performed almost as well as GMJMCMC for BGNLM, except for a significant drop in power in one of the four-way multiplications.
-This is however not too surprising because the multiplication transformation of BGNLM models perfectly fits the data generating model whereas the logic regression model focuses on general logic expressions and provides in that sense a larger chance to generate features which are closely related to the data generating four-way multiplication \citep{hubin2018novel}.
+The version of GMJMCMC algorithm for fitting Bayesian Logic Regression (BLRM) from \citeA{hubin2018novel} in this case performed almost as well as GMJMCMC for BGNLM, except for a significant drop in power in one of the four-way multiplications.
+This is however not too surprising because the multiplication transformation of BGNLM models perfectly fits the data generating model whereas the logic regression model focuses on general logic expressions and provides in that sense a larger chance to generate features which are closely related to the data generating four-way multiplication \cite{hubin2018novel}.

-\section{Results for alternative strategies of specifying weights}
+\section{Results for Alternative Strategies of Specifying Weights}